ChatGPT vs Claude (2026): which one should you actually pay for?

 • Web search is slower and less integrated than ChatGPT's

-• Smaller ecosystem — no equivalent to Custom GPTs
+• Smaller ecosystem — no real equivalent to Custom GPTs

 • Refuses some legitimate requests (over-cautious safety)

-• Opus 4.6 message caps are tight on Pro tier
+• Opus 4.6 message caps are tight on the $20 Pro tier

 Which one we'd pick if forced to choose

-For one subscription on a working professional's budget in April 2026: Claude Pro.
-The writing, coding, and long-context advantages are bigger in practice than the multimodal advantages on the ChatGPT side.
-Most knowledge work is still text and code.
+For one $20 subscription on a working professional's budget in 2026: Claude Pro.
+The context-window gap (200K vs 32K), the coding edge, and the cleaner writing voice matter more for most knowledge work than the multimodal features — and most knowledge work is still text and code.

-If you regularly do creative work involving images, voice, or screenshots, flip the answer: ChatGPT Plus.
-The multimodal gap is real and Claude isn't catching up on that axis any time soon.
+Flip the answer to ChatGPT Plus if you regularly do creative work involving images, voice, or screenshots.
+That multimodal gap is real and Claude isn't closing it soon.

-Things this comparison didn't cover (because they don't matter as much as people think)
+Things this comparison didn't lean on (because they matter less than people think)